LazaUK/AIFoundry-GraphRAG-Neo4j/README.md

 ```

 ### 3.3.
 Launching the UI
-To start the app, using the following Streamlit command.
+To start the app, use the following Streamlit command.

 ``` PowerShell
 streamlit run app/northwind_neo4j_app.py